Halfpenny History, Family Crest & Coats of Arms

 - Mr. Joseph Halfpenny, English convict who was convicted in Birmingham, England for 10 years, transported aboard the "Eden" on 8th July 1840, arriving in New South Wales, Australia

-- Miss Mary Halfpenny, English house maid who was convicted in Liverpool, Merseyside, England for 10 years for stealing, transported aboard the "Cadet" on 4th September 1847, arriving in Tasmania ( Van Diemen's Land)
+- Mr. John Halfpenny, English convict who was convicted in London, England for 7 years transported aboard the "Forfarshire" on 24th June 1843, arriving in Tasmania (Van Diemen's Land)

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include: